artinformationcommons/artinformationcommons.github.io/index.md

 ---

 <div class="home" id="home">
-  <h1 class="pageTitle">Recent Posts</h1>

 In 2018, Philadelphia Museum of Art received a three-year planning grant from the Andrew W. Mellon Foundation to support holistic management of collections-related data acros the museum.
 This grant has a broad focus on enhancing information management practices across professional disciplines.

 ###What is the goal of the grant?
 This grant will enhance the information management culture at Philadelphia Museum of Art through: